-Performance reviews of research-related NTTFs (research assistants and associates) will be carried out by the Department Head with input from the supervising faculty member(s).
+Performance reviews of research-related NTTFs (officers of research) will be carried out by the Department Head with input from the supervising faculty member(s).
 Reviews will evaluate the performance of duties, tasks, and responsibilities described in the contract language and job descriptions for each position.
-Merit increase recommendations will be based on the extent to which the individual has met, failed to meet, or exceeded the expectations for performance of their assigned duties and responsibilities as documented in the performance reviews.
+Merit increase recommendations will be based on the extent to which the individual has met, failed to meet, or exceeded the expectations for performance of her/his assigned duties and responsibilities as documented in the performance reviews.